jaweriaamjad/jaweriaamjad.github.io/content/start-here.md

 ## How the graph works

-On the right side of each page, you'll see a **graph view**.
-This shows how ideas connect to each other.
+On the right side of each page, you'll see a **graph view** showing how ideas connect.

-- **Click nodes** to navigate to related pages
+- **Click nodes** to navigate
 - **Hover** to see connections
-- **Zoom and pan** to explore the full map
+- **Zoom and pan** to explore

-The graph isn't decoration — it's a map of how these ideas relate.
-Over time, it will grow denser as I add more writing.
+The graph reveals the structure beneath the content.
+As I add more writing, it becomes richer.

 ---

-## A note on tone
+## The tone here

-I'm not here to:
-- Motivate you with empty optimism
-- Optimize your life into a spreadsheet
-- Perform struggle or success

-I'm here to:
+What you'll find:
-- Think clearly about complex things
+- Clear thinking about complex topics
-- Share what I'm learning, honestly
-- Model **agency under constraint**

-If that resonates, you're welcome here.
+- Honest reflection without performance
+- Forward momentum, not backward processing
+- **Agency, not advice**

+I'm not here to tell you what to do.
+I'm here to share how I'm thinking — and invite you to think alongside me.

 ---

 ## Stay connected

-This garden is being planted.
-New essays and notes will appear over time.
+This garden is growing.
+New essays and notes appear over time.

-For now, pick a theme that calls to you, and begin.
+Pick a theme.
+Start exploring.